aspose-total/Aspose.Total-Products/total/en/python-net/conversion/pst-to-emf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PST to EMF</h2>

+The Portable Storage Table (PST) format is a proprietary file format used by Microsoft Outlook to store emails, contacts, calendar items, and other data.
+It is a popular format for archiving and backing up emails, but it is not supported by many other applications.
+The Enhanced Metafile (EMF) format is a vector graphics format that is supported by a wide range of applications, making it a more versatile format for sharing data.
+Converting PST to EMF can make it easier to share emails and other data with other users and applications.

-For a Python developer, who is trying to add a PST to EMF conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word EMF format.
+<h2>How Aspose.Total Helps for PST to EMF Conversion</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs that make it easy to convert PST to EMF using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word EMF format.
+This makes it easy for Python developers to add PST to EMF conversion feature within their applications.

 {{% /blocks/products/pf/feature-page-summary %}}